SebastianSherrah/sebastiansherrah.github.io/content/about/index.md

 title = 'About'
 +++

 Welcome to my website!
-My name is Sebastian Sherrah, and I am doctoral student at the [Computational Communication Science Lab](https://compcommlab.univie.ac.at/) within the University of Vienna.
+My name is Sebastian Sherrah, and I am a PhD student at the [Computational Communication Science Lab](https://compcommlab.univie.ac.at/) within the University of Vienna.

 My research explores two primary areas: firstly, the influence of narrative structures on human perception and understanding; and secondly, what 'truth' means - because we shouldn't let the truth get in the way of a good story.
 On the technical side, my methodological interests centre around computational linguistics, particularly natural language processing, large language models, and their development.